 Double glazed windows consist of 2 layers of glass separated by a layer of insulating gas.
 One of the most commonly used measurements of a window’s thermal efficiency is U-value, it measures an object’s ability to retain heat.
 The lower the value the more efficient it is.
 Double glazed windows have a U-value of around 1.1 W/m2K.
-Unsurprisingly, triple glazing has 3 layers of glass with 2 layers of gas.
+Unsurprisingly, triple glazing windows has 3 layers of glass with 2 layers of gas.
 These additional layers mean that triple glazing can achieve a U-value of around 0.6 W/m2K.

 4. Go for a reputable window company